 Just One Paw, Two or Four?

-Occasionally a dog will develop a lick granuloma (raw area with raised edges) on the upper surface of the paw.
+Occasionally a dog will develop a lick granuloma (a raw area with raised edges) on the upper surface of its paw.
 You can read more about that problem and how one might deal with it here.

 An Otherwise Clean Bill Of Health?

 It is always wise to be sure that a paw-licking problem in your dog is not part of a broader-based health issue(s).
 Ear infections, hair loss, musty odor (seborrheic dermatitis) , discharge from the eyes, sneezing and rashes can indicate that more than your pet’s paws are involved.
 They can be signs that your dog is itchy – something often related to allergies, fleas or contact sensitivities.
 So your veterinarian might suggest a general health screen or profile that includes a group of blood tests and microscopic skin scraping examinations to rule out a broader-based problem.
 That is particularly true when simple methods of control have failed or the problem reoccurs multiple times.